romanwixinger/profiles-rest-api/documentation/QuestionPOST.md

      }
      ```

-    The fields 'topic', 'subtopic', 'question' and 'correctAnswers' are strictly required.
-The fields
+    The fields 'question' and 'correctAnswers' are strictly required.
+The fields 'subtopic', 'subtopic_id'
     'dependencies', 'dependencies_id', appendix', 'hint' and 'imageSrc' are optional but must not be left blank.
-The field
+The
-    'validation_type' is optional, must not be left blank and defaults to 'standardValidation.'
-Other valid values for
+    field 'validation_type' is optional, must not be left blank and defaults to 'standardValidation.'
+Other valid values
-    this field are 'standardValidation', 'singleFraction' and 'multipleString'.
+    for this field are 'standardValidation', 'singleFraction' and 'multipleString'.
+The topic is deduced from the
+    subtopic.

 * **Success Response:**